 Show a Unique Point of View

-Instagram offers you the opportunity to showcase your products, services and culture in a way other social media platforms can’t.
+Instagram offers you the opportunity to showcase your products, services, and culture in a way other social media platforms can’t.
 This platform gives you the ability to let consumers behind those closed doors and see the product development side of your brand.
-You are also able to allow consumers behind your offices doors allowing them to check out your culture, much like Pop Chips.
-They did a great job of incorporating their product in the “game room” of their offices asking “*Like*, if would rather be playing video games #caseofthemondays #popchips #justdance”
+You are also able to allow consumers behind your office doors allowing them to check out your culture, much like Pop Chips.
+They did a great job of incorporating their product in the “game room” of their offices asking “*Like* if would rather be playing video games #caseofthemondays #popchips #justdance”

 Why is Instagram is Right for Your Business?